thewca/wca-regulations/wca-regulations-2012.md

   - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
   - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
-- 3l) Puzzles must be approved by the WCA Delegate before use in the competition.
+- 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
-- 3l) Cube puzzles must have at most one logo.
+- 3l) A cube puzzle may have a logo, but it must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
   - 3l1) Colourless engravings (max.
 1 per face) are not considered logos.
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.